Information for Unrepresented Parties

 After you file paperwork, the Court’s office may instruct you to call the court to set your hearing date.
 Call (330) 643-2365 to schedule your hearing.

-If you cannot afford to pay your filing fee, you may file a motion to proceed in forma pauperis.
-If accepted, this form will allow you to delay payment of filing fees until your case is resolved or another arrangement is made.
+If you cannot afford to pay your filing fee, you may file a Motion to proceed in forma pauperis.
+If granted, this Motion allows you to file your case and delays payment of filing fees until your case is resolved.
 Filing this form does not completely remove one’s obligation to pay filing fees.
 Your assigned Judge or Magistrate may order a payment plan or other payment arrangement once your case is finalized.

 Court-Appointed Attorney (Contempt)

-If you are in court for criminal contempt you may request a court-appointed attorney.
+If you are in court for Contempt you may request a Court-appointed attorney.
 This court does not offer court-appointed representation for other case types.

 The Akron Bar Association’s (ABA) Lawyer Referral Service can match you with an attorney specialized in your case type.
 You will receive up to a 30-minute consultation with an attorney for a non-refundable $30 fee.
 Read more about ABA’s Lawyer Referral Service.